LethalShadowFlame/platform-simple/README.md

 Play here: [(Click)](https://lethalshadowflame.github.io/platform-simple/Game/)

 ### Known bugs
- - Head sticks to ceiling (possible feature)
+ - Currently no known bugs.

 ### Contributing
  - If you would like to help out in terms of coding, create a PR with your changes.